 50 Bridges

-50 Bridges was a part of SG50OZ, a joint collaboration between Singapore and the Australian High Commission in celebration of 50 years of collaboration as well as Singapore’s 50th jubilee.
-One part of the celebration as 50 Walls, that saw 50 street art works created by artists from both countries in various neighbourhoods around the country.
-See more about 50 Walls.
+50 Bridges was a part of SG50OZ, a joint collaboration between Singapore and the Australian High Commission in celebration of 50 years of inter-nation collaboration as well as Singapore’s 50th jubilee.
+50 Walls was one part of 50 Bridges, and saw 50 street artworks created by artists from both countries in various neighbourhoods around the country.

 NEA Our Hawker Centres – An art and heritage project

-This was also another SG50 celebration, this time helmed by the National Environment Agency where they had 50 murals painted in hawker centres around the island.
-Many of these were social murals that involved students and the community coming together to paint, others were artist led.
+This was another SG50 celebration helmed by the National Environment Agency where they had 50 murals painted in hawker centres around the island.
+Many of these were social projects that involved students and the community coming together to paint, others were artist-led.
 See more about NEA Our Hawker Centres and flip the e-book.

 Colouring Banda Street

-This was also an SG50 project, driven by auditing company PriceWaterhouseCoopers in collaboration with the Kreta Ayer Residents Committee that depicted scenes of Singapore from past and present and was meant to spruce up this older housing estate.
+Yet another SG50 project driven by auditing company PriceWaterhouseCoopers in collaboration with the Kreta Ayer Residents Committee in collaboration with Singaporean artist Belinda Low that depicts scenes of Singapore from past and present and was meant to spruce up this older housing estate.
 Head here for more about Colouring Banda Street.

-Chinatown refers to quite a large area, but this section is what I call ‘downtown Chinatown’ and where you can find the pedestrian streets and all the action takes place during Chinese New Year.
+Kreta Ayer is what I call ‘downtown Chinatown’ around Chinatown Complex where you can find the touristy pedestrianised streets and all the action takes place during Chinese New Year.
+It covers the area bound by Upper Cross Street, South Bridge Road, Kreta Ayer Road and New Bridge Road.

 - Chinatown Complex